-Misappropriation of money or products of the company by an employee or a third party could involve loss of revenues, damage our reputation and could have other significant negative consequences.
+Misappropriation of money or products of the company by an employee or a third party could involve loss of revenues, damage our reputation, and have other significant negative consequences.

 In the ordinary course of business, we are exposed to the risk of theft of products during their transportation or while stored in warehouses.
-We carry insurance for theft of our products, but there can be no guarantee that the coverage limits under our insurance will be adequate to cover potential future claims.
-Furthermore, we may from time to time experience a misappropriation of money at different levels of our business.
+We carry insurance for theft of our products, but there can be no guarantee that the coverage limits of our insurance will be adequate to cover potential future claims.
+We may also from time to time experience a misappropriation of money at different levels of our business.
 Although we have put in place control mechanisms and systems to secure funds and merchandise, there can be no assurance that these controls and systems will be effective at discovering and preventing incidents of theft or fraud.
-Failure to effectively and efficiently handle thefts or misappropriation of funds could negatively affect our reputation and have a material adverse effect on our business, results of operations, cash flows, financial condition, or the price of our ordinary shares.
+Failure to handle thefts or misappropriation of funds effectively and efficiently could negatively affect our reputation and have a material adverse effect on our business, financial condition, and results of operations.